slo-kan/Team-Rocket/reports/week06.md

 ## vasudev

+*  worked on testing the app to find the app is running smooth to be smooth and bug's free.

 ## lokesh

 *  Has worked on autofull category when added for the first time.
+*  Has implemented uml activity and use case diagrams and also behavioral diagrams required for our app.

 ## sreepradh

-*  worked on testing the app to find the app to be smooth and bug's free.
+*  worked on testing the app to find the app is running smooth to be smooth and bug's free.

 ## rahul